davidrmiller/biosim4/README.md

 A `CMakeList.txt` file is provided to allow development, build, test, installation and packaging with the CMake tool chain and all IDE's that support CMake.

 To build with cmake you need to install cmake.
-Once installed use the procedure below:

-If using docker, start by opeing its terminal:
+If you're using docker, `cmake` is already installed.
+So, you can directly open its terminal to use it:
 ```sh
 docker run --rm -ti -v `pwd`:/app --name biosim biosim4 bash
 ```

+Once cmake is installed use the procedure below:
 ```sh
 mkdir build
 cd build